tm1611/Customer-Segmentation-Project/README.md

 # Customer Segmentation Project

-Unsupervised Learning Project to identify customer segments.
-Proprietary data by Arvato Bertelsmann.
+This repo contains the jupyter nb of the Customer Segmentation Project which is a component of the Data Science Nanodegree of Udacity.
+Unsupervised methods are used to identify customer segments.
+The data is proprietary licensed by Arvato Bertelsmann so I am not allowed to share the data.

 Contents: